-There are three major invasive species of plant to be aware of when fishing in Wales.
-Here Theo Pike of the Wild Trout Trust talks about them, and how you can fight back against Himalayan Balsam, Giant Hogweed and Japanese Knotweed.
+There are several invasive species of plant to be aware of when fishing in Wales.
+Here Theo Pike of the Wild Trout Trust talks about them, and how you can fight back against Himalayan Balsam, Giant Hogweed, Floating Pennywort and Japanese Knotweed.

 Invasive non-native plants like these can cause real problems for your favourite stream, river or lake – and even spoil your fishing season completely.
 And while some of their worst effects don’t become visible until the spring and summer months, it’s never too early to start planning your campaign against them…

 Himalayan Balsam can destroy bank-side structure causing erosion.